MoistyDev/TP1-Web-III/README.md

 # TP1-Web-III
-Replica of New York Time's version of the Wordle webgame made within the third semester of my college program.
+Replica of New York Time's version of the Wordle webgame made within the Web developement class of the third semester of my college program.